-1. Hearing was called at 9:15 a.m. on 4-November-2024.
-2. The applicant, [REDACTED], represented by [REDACTED], hereinafter referred to as "the landlord", attended by teleconference.
+1. Hearing was called at 9:15 a.m. on 21-October-2024.
+2. The applicant, [REDACTED], represented by [REDACTED], hereinafter referred to as "the landlord" and [REDACTED] as a supportive person attended by teleconference.
 3. The respondent, [REDACTED], hereinafter referred to as "the tenant" did not attend.